truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 * A Xeon E5 (or similar) CPU is recommended for use with software-encrypted pools.
 * Intel Ivy Bridge or later CPUs are strongly recommended for virtual machine use.
 * Watch for VT-d/AMD-Vi device virtualization support on the CPU and motherboard to pass PCIe devices to virtual machines.
 * Be aware if a given CPU contains a GPU or requires an external one.
-Also note that many server motherboards include a BMC chip with a built-in GPU.
+Also, note that many server motherboards include a BMC chip with a built-in GPU.
 See below for more details on BMCs.

 AMD CPUs are making a comeback thanks to the Ryzen and EPYC (Naples/Rome) lines but support for these platforms has been relatively limited on FreeBSD and, by extension, TrueNAS.
 They will work, but there has been less run time and performance tuning.